 Triple Take (Care Package)

 The Triple Take was moved to Care Packages in Season 9, as well as changing to the Marksman class.
-To be honest though, we preferred it last season.
+It remains there in Season 10, but we preferred it when it was ground loot.

 There's something about the move to Marksman that hasn't gone well for the Triple Take.
 Yes, it has a better ADS speed, but something doesn't feel right, and we can't quite put our fingers on it.
 Perhaps it's the limited ammunition or the fact we just rarely see them in our matches these days.